1. Choose a green destination

 There’s a reason cycling has seen a resurgence in cities around the world: it’s a fantastic way to travel.
 Riding a bike offers all the pleasure and possibilities of a leisurely saunter – if you see something interesting, you can stop and check it out – with the advantage of being quick, healthy and eco-friendly.
 Inexpensive, tourist-friendly bike share schemes began in Europe, but in recent years it’s Asia that has taken the lead with dockless systems that allow you to grab a bike and drop it off anywhere.
-Cities throughout mainland China are now filled with these bikes from companies such as Mobike and Ofo.
+Cities throughout the Chinese mainland are now filled with these bikes from companies such as Mobike and Ofo.
 They’ve also made an appearance in Singapore and Hong Kong, while Taipei and Seoul both have traditional bike share systems and a growing network of cycle tracks and bike lanes.

 3. Buy carbon offsets